Miller: Warhawks' Vodenlich watches a team he loves fail to get that final out

 Unfortunately for the Warhawks, the yellow-clad Bulldogs got to experience the former while the guys in purple were saddled with the latter.

-Vodenlich was feeling his 40-6 Warhawks were going to get their just reward—a trip to Cedar Rapids, Iowa to play in the World Series.
+Vodenlich thought his 40-6 Warhawks were going to get their just reward—a trip to Cedar Rapids, Iowa, to play in the NCAA Division III World Series.

 He had to be smiling inside.